crysty936/SecondEngineProject/README.md

 - Normal Mapping
 - Parallax Mapping
 - Bloom
+- Scene graph with properties edit functionality using imgui
 - ...

 Note: Not all of these features may be fully functional at any given commit.
 That's to allow faster iteration.
 The commits at which these features are functional are named accordingly.